Notes from the Mini Museum: Manhattan Project Glass Specimen

 The sound it makes is also very sharp like the ticking of a clock.
 Multiplied over many weeks, the two factors combine to make for a nerve wracking experience, but also one in which you are very conscious of the fact that the material represents the creation of the most destructive force in human history.

 It's difficult to put into words just how challenging this specimen was on an emotional level.
-I worked on this material off an on for over nine months, all the while juxtaposing the technical acheivement of the Manhattan Project with the cost in human life and the ongoing threat of nuclear anhilation.
-Probably the best feeling I can provide is to share a video of Sumiteru Taniguchi sharing his experience.
+I worked on this material off an on for over nine months, all the while juxtaposing the technical achievement of the Manhattan Project with the cost in human life during war and the ongoing threat of nuclear annihilation.
+The most accurate feeling I can provide is to share a video of Sumiteru Taniguchi sharing his experience.
 I'll warn you in advance that the images are difficult to look at, but as he asked the UN not to turn away I would say the same here.